Project Title: Video in the Call of Duty Companion App

 Videos Made for Me: How can one feature cater to beginners, casuals, and hardcore players?
 "Because I'm an experienced Call of Duty player, I don't think 'Video Tutorials' are made for players at my level.
 I do watch gameplay videos online, but it's hard to stay ahead of the curve on patch notes through videos alone.
 I wish I could search for extremely niche videos to fine-tune my gameplay.”

 As for other feedback, users wanted a way to filter their search.
 They wanted closed captioning on videos, and the ability to search videos through closed captioning, in case they remembered a line from a video but not the video’s title.
 They want a “Video of the Day” featured on the homepage.
 They want to replay a video after watching, cancel autoplay, and adjust stream settings.
 They wish to rate content, even with a simple mechanism like an upvote or downvote and read reviews.
 Unfortunately, openly written comments are a quick path to outright toxicity, so we decided to override that particular request.
 About half of our testers struggled to find “Subscribed Channels” when requested and didn’t feel that it belonged in the same place as “Saved”.
-We listened to our users and implemented several changes based on their feedback, which Ami will show now.
+We listened to our users and implemented several changes based on their feedback.